dmalzl/spritecooler/README.md

 --r2Layout 'Y|SPACER|ODD|SPACER|EVEN|SPACER|ODD'
 ```

+#### `--splitTag`
+Barcode category to use for splitting the sequence data into RNA and DNA sequences.
+This assumes that the barcode names in the barcode file start with `RPM` in case of RNA containing sequences and `DPM` in case of DNA containing sequences.
+Please make sure your barcode names comply to this.
+If not set, the pipeline will assume that only DNA containing sequences are to be processed and will skip the splitting and separate alignment of RNA containing sequences.

 #### `--mismatch`
 specifies the number of mismatches to allow for each barcode category has to be given as a comma-separated list of colon-separated category:nmismatch values
 ```